Become a Communication Officer

 Sources: U.S. Bureau of Labor Statistics (May 2015), Job postings by employers (December 2012)

 Let's explore the steps required to enter this career.

 Step 1: Earn a Bachelor's Degree

-The minimum requirement for most communication officers is a bachelor's degree, often in public relations (PR).
-With this degree, students will take courses in writing and speaking, as well as public relations techniques and principles.
-Students will learn about messaging, ethics and PR strategy.
-Students may also have the chance to take courses relating to niche areas of PR, such as non-profits.
-In some cases, students may also be required to complete an internship.
+The minimum requirement for communication officers is usually a bachelor's degree in public relations, communications, journalism, or a related field.
+Students in these programs might take courses in writing and speaking, as well as public relations techniques and principles.
+They'll also learn about messaging, ethics, and PR strategy, and they might have the chance to take courses relating to niche areas of PR, such as non-profits.
+In some cases, students are required to complete an internship.

-- Volunteer to gain experience.
-Volunteering with organizations is a way for communication officers to get experience in the field.
-For example, many non-profits will have programs or events that they would like to be publicized.
+First, volunteer to gain experience.
+Volunteering with one or more organizations is a good way for aspiring communication officers to get experience in the field.
+For example, many non-profits have programs or events that they would like to be publicized.
 Students can join a committee that focuses on publicity to gain experience.

 Step 2: Gain Experience

-One entry-level position that communication officers may pursue to gain experience is that of a communications assistant.
-In this role, employees may start out supporting upper level staff, coordinating PR events and activities and monitoring press mentions.
-Over time, they may become a communications associate, who may coordinate publications, take on website duties and collaborate on social media strategies.
+One entry-level position that aspiring communication officers might pursue to gain experience is communications assistant.
+In this role, employees typically support upper level staff, coordinate PR events and activities, and monitor press mentions.
+Over time, they might advance to communications associates, who coordinate publications, take on website duties, and collaborate on social media strategies.

-- Build a network.
-As communication officers move up the ladder, they may be expected to be able to contact journalists with story ideas.
+Build a network.
+As communication officers move up the ladder, they might be expected to contact journalists with story ideas.
 Communication officers can begin to build their professional network by attending industry events and serving as a resource for reporters.